Remi-Coulom/joedb/doc/source/checkpoints.rst

 On most modern file systems, the size of the file can be used as the second copy of the checkpoint position, since it will be written to storage in a second step, after writing data.
-But writing two checkpoint copies in the joedb file itself makes the format independent from the properties of the file system.
-It would even allow storing a joedb file on a raw device directly, without any file system at all.
+But writing two checkpoint copies in the joedb file itself makes the format independent from the file system.
+It would be possible to write a joedb database to a raw device directly.

 Soft Checkpoints
 ----------------

 The checkpointing method described above is durable, but very slow.
 Joedb offers and alternative "soft" checkpoint that does not call fsync.
-Soft checkpoints are stored in the joedb header as negative values to differentiate them from hard checkpoints.
+Soft checkpoints are stored in the joedb header as negative values, to differentiate them from hard checkpoints.
 Soft checkpoints never overwrite the value of the hard checkpoint, so it will always be possible to safely recover from the most recent hard checkpoint in case of power failure.